sa4s-serc/site/_pages/home.md

 permalink: /
 ---

-SA4S aims to research and develop state of art techniques, methods and tools in various areas of software engineering and programming languages.
-SA4S researchers collaborate with commercial private sector organizations, R & D organizations, and other academic institutes to advance the state of the art and provide software solutions.
-Prof. Karthik Vaidyanathan has vast teaching and research experience in and outside India.
+SA4S research group, SERC works at the intersection of software architecture and machine learning, focusing on building sustainable and self-adaptive software systems.
+We explore how software architecture principles can be combined with advanced machine learning techniques to tackle the challenges of designing resilient, energy-efficient, and adaptive systems.
+Our vision is to create systems that are not only functional but also sustainable and adaptable in an ever-changing world.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover">
     <!-- Menu -->